Botfuel/botfuel-dialog/CONCEPTS.md

 - for calling external APIs and
 - for dispatching to their view with the correct parameters.

-### Resolution mechanism
+### Resolution strategy
+The strategy for finding the view with a given name is the following:
+- The dialog first looks in the bot for the view file <view name>.<locale>.js
+- If it does not exist, it looks in the bot for the view file <view name>.js
+- If it does not exist, it looks in the SDK for the view file <view name>.<locale>.js
+- If it does not exist, it looks in the SDK for the view file <view name>.js

 ### Built-in dialogs
 The SDK offers several dialogs:
 - `TextDialog` for simple text messages
 - `PromptDialog` which prompts the user for inputs
-- `QnaDialog` which answers questions using Botfuel's QnA service (see https://app.botfuel.io)
+- `QnaDialog` which answers questions using Botfuel's QnA service (see https://app.botfuel.io/docs#qna)

 ## Views
 Each dialog comes with a single view.